 - Place a hand over your chest and a hand on your stomach.

-- As you breath in, fill your stomach up like a balloon while keeping your chest still.
+- As you breathe in, fill your stomach up like a balloon while keeping your chest still.
 The hand on your chest should remain still while the hand on your stomach should rise.

-- Breathing out, allow the air to naturally push out from the pressure, however control it’s a release.
+- Breathing out, allow the air to naturally push out from the pressure, however, control its release.
 Nice and slow with a hissing sound.

 2. Get In The Right Mind Set